Fifty Over Five Signature Hiring Initiative

 - Intelligent Systems – machine learning, artificial intelligence, sensor fusion, cyber-physical systems, embedded systems, computer vision and image processing, cognitive wireless systems.
 Contributing disciplines: Electrical Engineering and Computer Science, Mechanical and Aerospace Engineering, Civil and Environmental Engineering

 - Security – system assurance, privacy protection, biometrics, fraud detection, smart grid security, security in business analytics.
 Contributing disciplines: Electrical Engineering and Computer Science, Mechanical and Aerospace Engineering, iSchool, Law, Policy.

-We anticipate additional faculty positions approved over the coming months.
+We anticipate adding additional faculty positions over the coming months.
 If you would like to learn about positions in our Fifty Over Five expansion as they become open, complete this form:

 About Syracuse University

 Syracuse University is a private research university of extraordinary academics, distinctive offerings and an undeniable spirit.
 With a gorgeous campus in the heart of New York State, a global footprint and a history that dates to 1870, we embrace diverse backgrounds and viewpoints.

 Our student population includes nearly 15,000 undergraduates and 5,000 graduate students, representing all 50 U.S. states and 123 countries.
 Our proud commitment to veterans and their families is unrivaled in higher education.
 Home to 11 schools and colleges, Syracuse University blends the foundational power of the liberal arts with the intense focus of professional programs.
 We offer undergraduate, graduate, and professional degrees in Architecture, Arts and Sciences, Education, Engineering and Computer Science, Sport and Human Dynamics, Information Studies, Law, Management, Citizenship and Public Affairs, Public Communications, and Visual and Performing Arts.